nhunghoang/Brain-Genomics-TWAS-WebApp/README.md

-# Brain Genomics TWAS WebApp
+# Brain Genomics TWAS Web App
-Simple web application for parsing TWAS results from _Hoang, et al._ (regional brain volumes in the UK Biobank)
+Simple web application for parsing TWAS results from [_Hoang, et al._](https://osf.io/xefru) (regional brain volumes in the UK Biobank)

 _last code update: Jan 30, 2024_

 ## How to Run

-App was developed using Python version 3.7.2
+App was developed using Python version 3.7.2 and [Plotly/Dash](https://dash.plotly.com/)

 Tasks to do once:
+1) Open your terminal and clone this repository
-1) Download the _input_data_ folder (from Vanderbilt Box; available upon [request](https://vanderbilt.box.com/s/q43u7cdgz4vb6qgpyt4qwacjotkcbew2)) to the main folder
+2) Download the _input_data_ folder (available upon [request](https://forms.office.com/r/v69rWp5xkm)) to the main folder of this repo
-2) Create a Python virtual environment: `python -m venv venv_dash`
+3) Create a Python virtual environment: `python -m venv venv_dash`
-3) Activiate it and install the included dependencies using pip: `source venv_dash/bin/activate; pip install -r dash_reqs.txt`
+4) Activate it and install the included dependencies using pip: `source venv_dash/bin/activate; pip install -r dash_reqs.txt`

 Running the app:
-1) Make sure the virtual environment is activate (`source venv_dash/bin/activate` to do so)
+1) Make sure the virtual environment is activated (`source venv_dash/bin/activate` to do so)
 2) Run the app: `python app.py`
 3) Copy the local URL to your brower (example URL: http://127.0.0.1:8050/)
-4) Interact with the webapp!
+4) Interact with the web app!

 Closing the app:
 1) Close the window as you would for a website
 2) Deactivate the virtual environment (`deactivate`)

-## WebApp Layout
+## Web App Layout

 Home (**TWAS Table**) page - for exploring all or a subset of the TWAS results